Inside Narrative Therapy

 The therapist may then take those problems and frame them.
 Our stories are part of a bigger picture, and often, these stories will be looked at through the lens of a larger societal context.
 If someone has a problem with another person, the other person's story may be brought into context as well.
 Framing the issue(s) within this bigger picture is key to better understanding them and how they fit into our story.

-Another lesson in narrative therapy is that other stories can be told.
+Another lesson in narrative therapy is that alternative stories can be told.
 Besides the stories of other people, which help humanize us and allow for empathy, the therapist may ask the client how they would like their own story to end, or what an alternative storyline would be that they would prefer to have to better fit their needs.

 For example, someone living with depression may initially narrate their story simply as “I have depression.
 I’m depressed,” finding it difficult to see beyond this narrative.
 However, with narrative therapy, the client will be encouraged to explore how they would like their story to be told, and may then delve further to say, “I have depression, but I’m working through it.
 Doing so is allowing me to get to know myself on a deeper level, and that’s a beautiful thing!”
 This allows the client to reframe their entire thinking process, and see their story from a different perspective.

 The goal of narrative therapy is not transformation.
-Instead, its is to take a problem and modify its effects to ones that the person can handle and work through.
+Instead, it is to take a problem and modify its effects to ones that the person can handle and work through.
 By separating people from their problems, this practice becomes a lot easier.
 Narrative therapy helps people look at their concerns and realize that they can overcome them or not be affected by them as much as they used to be.
-It’s a matter of shifting perspectives and thoughts into a healthier frame that we can then use to guide our mental health journey onto a more positive path.
+It’s a matter of shifting perspectives, creating alternative stories to their preferred realities, and changing thoughts into a healthier frame that we can then use to guide our mental health journey onto a more positive path.